ricardpaschoeto/Modern-Robotics-Specialization-Capstone/README.md

 ## Buid Status

-The project has 90 percent of code done and after I will prepare a report with results and analysis.
+The project is finalized, you can see the results inside the "results" folder.

 ## Python version